The iconic Route de la Berarde is a balcony road in France

 Route de la Bérarde is a legendary drive located in the heart of the Isère department, in the Auvergne-Rhône-Alpes region of France.
 Stay safe.
 This road is passable but it can be impressive because it is winding and narrow.
 Crossings are difficult in some places.
 It’s one of the French balcony roads.

 Is Route de la Bérarde paved?

 Tucked away on the southeastern part of the country, Route de la Bérarde (Road RD530) is totally paved.
 Be careful: this road is drivable but is impressive as narrow and winding.

-Running along Le Vénéon river, the drive is 27.2 km (16.9 miles) long, from Le Clapier (at the junction with the D1091) to La Bérarde (in the Réserve Naturelle de la Haute Vallée du Vénéon).
+Running along Le Vénéon river, the drive is 27.2 km (16.9 miles) long, from Le Clapier (at the junction with D1091 road) to La Bérarde (a town in the Réserve Naturelle de la Haute Vallée du Vénéon).

-Located right into the heart of the Écrins National Park, the road is steep, and hits a 13% of maximum gradient through some of the ramps.
+The road, with steep drop offs on one side, is very narrow in parts and features unlit tunnels, impassable for 2 cars at the same time.
+The road is steep, and hits a 13% of maximum gradient through some of the ramps.
 Running in the midst of a high mountain landscape, the road features steep drops, so those who are little nervous of heights will want to take it easy along here.
 High risk of landslides.
 Locals call it the road to the end of the world, and it’s easy to see why.

 When was Route de la Bérarde built?